mnemnion/orb/doc/md/walk/codex.md

          source files.
 This might also be a File; God what a mess.

+- bytecodes: Array indexted by Path of file, value is a string that is a dump of the bytecode of the compiled sorcery.

 - serve:  A [Watcher](httk://) for file changes.
 Only present when initialized with ``orb serve``.